 This activity supports the National "Nuclear Data" effort, as well as several activities that facilitate the application of high performance computing to Nuclear Theory.
 The Nuclear Data program collects, evaluates, and disseminates nuclear physics data for basic nuclear research and for applied nuclear technologies through the National Nuclear Data Center (NNDC), which maintains open databases of scientific information gathered over the past 100+ years of nuclear physics research.
 "Nuclear Theory Computing" includes the NP component of the ASCR program Scientific Discovery through Advanced Computing (SciDAC).
 SciDAC promotes the use of supercomputers at national laboratories and universities to solve problems of current interest in the sciences.
-Recent topics in computational nuclear physics investigated under the SciDAC program include the theory of quarks and gluons on a lattice (LQCD), models of the properties of nuclei and nuclear matter, nuclear astrophysics, and studies of novel approaches to particle acceleration.
+Recent topics in computational nuclear physics investigated under the SciDAC program include the theory of quarks and gluons on a lattice (LQCD), studies of a wide range of applications of models of nuclei and nuclear matter, and the development of theoretical techniques for incorporating lattice QCD results in more traditional many-body nuclear physics calculations.

-(f) Accelerator Research and Development for Current and Future Nuclear Physics Facilities

-Program Manager: Manouchehr Farkhondeh, 301-903-4398, manouchehr.farkhondeh@science.doe.gov
+(f) Accelerator Research and Development for Current and Future Nuclear Physics Facilities Program Manager: Manouchehr Farkhondeh, 301-903-4398, manouchehr.farkhondeh@science.doe.gov

 The Nuclear Physics program supports a broad range of activities aimed at research and development related to the science, engineering, and technology of heavy-ion, electron, and proton accelerators and associated systems.
-Areas of interest include the R&D technologies of the Brookhaven National Laboratory's Relativistic Heavy Ion Collider (RHIC), with heavy ion and polarized proton beams; the development of a possible future electron-ion collider; linear accelerators such as the Continuous Electron Beam Accelerator Facility (CEBAF) at the Thomas Jefferson National Accelerator Facility (TJNAF); and development of devices and/or methods that would be useful in the generation of intense rare isotope beams for the next generation rare isotope beam accelerator facility, the Facility for Rare Isotope Beams (FRIB).
+Areas of interest include the R&D technologies of the Brookhaven National Laboratory's Relativistic Heavy Ion Collider (RHIC), with heavy ion and polarized proton beams; the development of a possible future electron-ion collider; linear accelerators such as the Continuous Electron Beam Accelerator Facility (CEBAF) at the Thomas Jefferson National Accelerator Facility (TJNAF); and development of devices and/or methods that would be useful in the generation of intense rare isotope beams (FRIB).
 Also of interest is R&D in accelerator science and technology in support of next generation Nuclear Physics accelerator facilities.